Dr Robert Lamb

 My research and teaching interests are in the history of political thought and contemporary political philosophy.
 In the historical sphere, my main interests concern modern liberal thought, as well as the philosophical and methodological problems involved in the interpretation of past ideas.
-My interest in contemporary political theory is primarily in conceptual and normative debates about the right to private property, and human rights.
+My interests in contemporary political theory are primarily in conceptual and normative debates about property ownership and human rights.

 My research interests are mainly in the following areas:

 Modern Political Thought - the history of moral, economic and political ideas and argument, particularly modern liberalism.

 Political Philosophy - the concept of property ownership, normative issues in property transfer, the nature of rights, distributive justice.

 Philosophy of History - philosophical and methodological issues in the history of ideas, especially the nature of interpretation and historical meaning.

 My book Thomas Paine and the Idea of Human Rights (Cambridge University Press, 2015) brings together my various research interests: it analyses Paine's texts, interpreting them as comprising a coherent account of liberal rights.
 In the monograph, I discuss Paine's ideas about human equality, the nature of rights, the grounds for (and limits to) political obligation, democracy and representation, property ownership and welfare, international relations and religion.
 In addition to offering (hopefully) novel interpretations of Paine's thought, I try to demonstrate his historical and philosophical distinctness within modern liberalism, and also show how entering into interpretive dialogues with past thinkers can be philosophically productive.

 I would be happy to hear from prospective doctoral students working on any areas related to my research interests.